 Mr Smith is the interim Chair of the Committee and reported that the annual patient safety report was reviewed and assurance provided that safety runs throughout the organisation.
 In the non clinical safety report reference is made to the unsung heroes in the Estates team who also keep people safe in the organisation with the work they do.
 International recruitment was discussed which brings new nurses to the organisation and helps with staffing issues.
-A presentation on the role of Patient Safety presentation from a staff perspective which has been scheduled for the February meeting.
+A presentation on the role of Patient Safety Specialists was well received and a recommendation made for the Board to have a patient safety presentation from a staff perspective which has been scheduled for the February meeting.
 Mrs Gledhill explained that patient safety is always discussed at meetings and reported in the annual report.
 Discussion will take place around a Board Time out session to look at the approach to patient safety and national changes.